Morrisville, Bucks County, Pennsylvania

 Morrisville (/ˈmɒrᵻsvɪl/, [ˈmɑɹz-]) is a borough in Bucks County, Pennsylvania, United States.
 It is located just below the falls of the Delaware River opposite Trenton, New Jersey.
-The population was 8,728 at the 2010 census.
+The population was 9,809 in the 2020 census.

 Morrisville is located 27 mi northeast of Philadelphia and 46 mi southeast of Allentown.

 History

 The earliest known settlement in what is now Morrisville, was a trading post of the Dutch West India Company operating from 1624 to 1627 on an island in the Delaware River.
 In its early days, the area was known as Crewcorne and was a part of Falls Township.
 Later, one of the first ferries to cross the Delaware was established at the site.
 By the late 18th century, a settlement was forming at the ferry crossing then known as Colvin's Ferry.
 The settlement incorporated into a borough in 1804, taking the name of Morrisville, after Founding Father Robert Morris.
-In that same year, the first bridge built across the Delaware connected Morrisville to Trenton.
+In that same year, the first bridge began being built across the Delaware connected Morrisville to Trenton.
+It would welcome traffic in 1806.

 The Gershom Craft House, Summerseat, and Trenton City/Calhoun Street Bridge are listed on the National Register of Historic Places.
 Summerseat is also designated a National Historic Landmark.

-Morrisville is also home to Graystones, the historic site marking William Penn's first Pennsylvania land purchase from the Lenni Lenape Indians.
+Morrisville is also home to Graystones, the historic site marking William Penn's first Pennsylvania land purchase from the Lenape Indian tribe.

-Morrisville was once considered for the Nation's Capital.
-Robert Morris campaigned behind the scenes to establish the new capital at the “Falls of the Delaware,” preferably on the Pennsylvania side.
-Today that is seen from Park Avenue in Morrisville, just atop of the 30-foot tall flood control dike.
+Morrisville was once considered for the nation's capital.
+Robert Morris campaigned behind the scenes to establish the new capital at the "Falls of the Delaware", preferably on the Pennsylvania side of the Delaware River, which can be seen from Park Avenue in Morrisville, just atop of the 30-foot tall flood control dike.
 The Delaware River is viewed from here and just below is the famous Falls of the Delaware, for which Falls Township was named.